Legislation and Administration

 - the Fire Code, a regulation made under the act that governs fire safety standards for equipment, systems, buildings, structures, land and premises in Ontario

 We provide advice and assistance on the application and enforcement of the legislation, and manage an appeals process.
-We also provide administrative services to the Fire Safety Commission – an adjudicative agency that renders decisions for appeals and applications related to specific matters identified under the authority of the Fire Protection and Prevention Act, 1997 (FPPA).
+We also provide administrative services to the Fire Safety Commission – an adjudicative agency that renders decisions for appeals and applications related to specific matters identified under the authority of the FPPA.

 - updating standards to reflect new technologies